John from Cincinnati

 John from Cincinnati is an American drama television series, set against the surfing community of Imperial Beach, California.
 It aired on HBO from June 10 to August 12, 2007.

 Overview

 John from Cincinnati is the result of a collaborative effort between writer/producer David Milch and author Kem Nunn, whose novels have been termed "surf noir".
-The program deals with a strange young man of mysterious origin and the effect he has on a dysfunctional family of professional surfers and their community.
+The program, which combines elements of drama and magic realism, deals with a strange, young man of mysterious origin and his effect on a dysfunctional family of professional surfers and their community.

-The series includes surfing sequences by well-respected surfers such as Brock Little, Keala Kennelly, Dan Malloy, John-John Florence, Shane Beschen, and Herbie Fletcher.
+The series includes surfing sequences by surfers such as Brock Little, Keala Kennelly, Dan Malloy, John-John Florence, Shane Beschen, and Herbie Fletcher.

 The series' theme song is "Johnny Appleseed," performed by Joe Strummer and the Mescaleros.
 A diverse soundtrack includes "Tic" by Kava Kava and songs from TV on the Radio, Muse, Buddy Guy, Kasabian, and the Yardbirds.